Sharon, Madison County, Mississippi

 Sharon is an unincorporated community located on Mississippi Highway 43 in Madison County, Mississippi, United States.
 Sharon is approximately 12 mi southwest of Camden and 7 mi northeast of Canton.
 Sharon is located within the Jackson Metropolitan Statistical Area.

 Although an unincorporated community, Sharon has a post office and zip code of 39163.

 History

 Between 1837 and 1873, Sharon was home to an early female seminary called Sharon Female College.
+The community was named for the college.
 Sharon was also home to Madison College, founded in 1845.